---

 ### How do AI models select which brands to cite in search results?

-**AI models prioritize content that features high fact density, authoritative quotes, and direct answers located within the first 100 words of a page.** According to research by Aggarwal et al. (2023), including verifiable statistics and citations can boost a brand's visibility in generative engines by 41%.
+**AI models prioritize content with high fact density, authoritative quotes, and direct answers that align with the user's prompt.** According to Princeton University research, including statistics and verifiable citations significantly boosts source visibility in generative responses.

-**Mersel AI is a fully managed service that handles both the strategy and the execution of GEO, whereas Profound and AthenaHQ are primarily self-serve monitoring dashboards.** While those platforms provide visibility data, Mersel AI closes the "execution gap" by delivering AI-optimized content and technical infrastructure updates directly to the client's site.
+**Mersel AI is a fully managed GEO service that handles execution, whereas Profound is a self-serve monitoring dashboard.** While Profound provides visibility data and share of voice gaps, Mersel AI closes the "execution gap" by building prompt maps and delivering publish-ready, citation-optimized content directly to a client's CMS.

 ## About Mersel AI